luciajedi/html-css-js-exercises/canvas/snake.md

    - center the canvas with flex
    - put a border so you can see the limits

-2. Now we star the JS.
+1. Now we start the JS.
 Create some variables:
    - an object (x, y) for the snake position
    - an object (x, y) for the fruit position
    - the size (in pixels) of the fruit
    - the size of the snake (the head)
    - the size of the canvas
+   - a variable that saves the context (basic in all canvas)

-  I used the same size for the fruit and the snake.
+   **I used the same size for the fruit and the snake.**

-  And also, a basic variable in all canvas: the one that saves the context

-3. Let's create a function, initialize(), that will:
+1. Let's create a function, initialize(), that will:
-   - find the canvas (getElementById) and save it in the variable created
+   * find the canvas (getElementById) and save it in the variable created
-   - assign the context
+   * assign the context
-   - call updateFruit(), that will:
+   * call updateFruit(), that will:
-    - calculate for the x a random number between 0 and the maximum size of the canvas (be aware that if the position is canvas_max_size, you will not see the rectangle) (also it would be better if you calculate it with increment of snake_size like (random of 1 to max_canvas/snake_size + 1) x snake_size)
+      1. calculate for the x a random number between 0 and the maximum size of the canvas
-     - calculate the y as well
+      1. calculate the y as well
-     - call the draw function (it is described below!), with "red" in the color parameter
+      1. call the draw function (it is described below!), with "red" in the color parameter

+      (be aware that if the x or y position is canvas_max_size, **you will not see the rectangle**)

+      (also it would be better if you calculate the random number with increment of snake_size like (random of 1 to max_canvas/snake_size + 1) x snake_size)

-   - call updateSnake() that will just call draw() with "black" in the color parameter
+   * call updateSnake() that will just call draw() with "black" in the color parameter

-4. And let's also create the draw(...) function.
+1. And let's also create the draw(...) function.
 It will have some parameters:
    - x
    - y
    - size
    - color

-   And it will use the context to draw a rectangle with all this info (use rec(x,y,size,size) to draw the rectangle).
+   And it will use the context to draw a rectangle with all this info (use `rec(x,y,size,size)` to draw the rectangle).

-5. Finally, create the window.onload and an anonymus function that will call initialize().
+1. Finally, create the window.onload and an anonymus function that will call initialize().

-6. YOU SHOULD SEE, in the website:
+1. **YOU SHOULD SEE**, in the website:
    - the centered canvas with borders
    - two rectangles, one black in 0,0 and another red in a random position